11 Accessible Places to See Native Blooms

 Wildflower meadows don’t get much showier than peak season at Mount Rainier in July and August, where the trickle of melting snow keeps flowers proliferating.
 This park maintains a wildflower status web page; visit to learn when and where to try for blankets of nodding white avalanche lilies or bunches of purple and yellow Cascade asters.

 Starting at Paradise, you’ll likely spot the flowers before you leave the parking lot.
 The lower meadows are accessible via a paved ramp leading from the main trailhead at the upper parking lot toward Myrtle Falls on the Skyline Trail (suitable for wheelchairs with help and strollers).
-The Paradise Inn offers ADA-accessible accommodations (check online for a post-pandemic reopening date).
+The Paradise Inn offers ADA-accessible accommodations.
 Other Mount Rainier options include the paved Nisqually Vista Trail for families that don’t mind carrying a stroller up a set of stairs and Sunrise — on the east side of the mountain, it’s the highest point in the park accessible by vehicle — where visitors come early to see the sun hit Mount Rainier.

 The views at Olympic National Park’s Hurricane Ridge are spectacular right from the parking lot and the wheelchair-accessible Hurricane Ridge Visitor Center.
 The Big Meadow Trail and Cirque Rim Trail are two short, paved paths from the visitor center with wildflowers, mountain views, blacktail deer and other wildlife.
 About 2 miles past the visitor center, the Hurricane Hill Trail unfurls new flowers — from bright yellow woolly sunflowers to delicate rosy pussytoes — by the day as the snow recedes in summer.